nightbot/docs/commands/songs.md

 > !songs delete 2

-will delete the song in the 2nd postion and return
+will delete the song in the 2nd position and return

 > Night -> The song has been removed.